Key Points

 If you intend to use a visual signal or signage, be sure that everyone has the same definition and knows the required action to be taken in response.

-A number of people have red/green color blindness.
-Consider any physical conditions that may hinder the appropriate understanding and response to color coded signals.
+Several people have red/green color blindness.
+Consider any physical conditions that may hinder the appropriate understanding and response to color-coded signals.

 Visual controls are the quickest and easiest way to signal nonconforming conditions in a process.
 A visual control is intended to direct a person to a specific action.
 They are different from visual displays, which are intended simply to share information without a hint of the action that is needed.